Clinical Pastoral Education

 The Religious Life Department has been an integral part of the hospital milieu for the past seventy-one years beginning with the ministry of Chaplain Carl Scherzer.
 Staff is engaged in patient care, personnel concerns, community service and educational programs.
-Two ACPE-certified supervisors, Charles V. Doughty and Joseph Foster and an ACPE- certified associate supervisor, Margaret C. Matacale, are currently on staff.
+Three ACPE Supervisors, Charles V. Doughty and Joseph H. Foster and Margaret C. Matacale, are currently on staff.

 While Deaconess Hospital has changed almost daily to remain at the forefront of modern medicine, one thing has remained constant.
 Deaconess continues to value its Christian heritage and relationship to the United Church of Christ.
 In recent years, Deaconess has developed to become a Deaconess Health System, which includes Deaconess Hospital as one facility in a network of inpatient, outpatient facilities and clinics in the tristate area.

 Learn more about Deaconess Hospital.

 To learn more about ACPE-accredited programs at Deaconess Hospital, contact our Religious Life Department at 812-450-2260 or go to the "Contact Us" Tab on the left to request information.
 A supervisor will contact you promptly by email or telephone.